radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 - **Kubernetes Cluster**: The overall environment where the Dashboard component operates and serves clients.
 - **Namespaces within the Cluster**: Logical partitions within the cluster to separate and isolate resources and workloads.

 The Dashboard component lives inside the `radius-system` namespace in the Kubernetes cluster where it is installed.
-UCP also resides within the same namespace.
+UCP also resides within the same namespace.Namespaces within Kubernetes can help set Role-Based Access Control (RBAC) policies.

-Namespaces within Kubernetes can help set Role-Based Access Control (RBAC) policies.
+Also, the dashboard webapp portal is accessible to various configured users.

-The webapp portal is accessible to various configured users.
-Summarizing from [Backstage threat model](https://backstage.io/docs/overview/threat-model/), these users could belong to one of these trust levels:
+Users that are signed-in in to Backstage generally have full access to all information and actions.
+If more fine-grained control is required, the permissions system should be enabled and configured to restrict access as necessary.
+Summarizing from [Backstage threat model](https://backstage.io/docs/overview/threat-model/), the users could belong to one of these trust levels:

 **Internal users** and **Operators**:** are trusted team members who use or maintain an instance of Backstage.